This post contains affiliate links.

 Roast whole beets at 400 degrees F for 45-60 minutes, depending on how large they are.
 For quicker cooking, peel and cut the beets into 1-inch cubes or wedges.
 Season them with olive oil, salt, and pepper, add them to a foil-lined baking pan, and roast them for about 25-30 minutes.

-I prefer roasting pre-cut beets since they turn out more flavorful and caramelized, making them delicious on salads, with a sprinkle of goat cheese, fresh herbs, etc.
+I prefer roasting pre-cut beets since they turn out more flavorful and caramelized, making them delicious on salads or blended into a beet pasta sauce.

 Method 4: Air fryer